 Concept of Gift under Transfer Of Property Act

 This Article is written by Miss Divyakshi Jain, Semester X, B.B.A.
 LL.B.
 (IPR Hons.) at National Law University Jodhpur.
-The article explains the Concept of Gift under Transfer Of Property Act,
+The article explains the Concept of Gift and Onerous Gifts under the Transfer Of Property Act,

 Testamentary transfers do not fall within the scope of Section 5 of TOPA, and thus only inter vivos are treated as gifts under the provisions of this Act.
 If the essential elements required for a transfer to be treated as a gift are not implemented properly, it could be revoked or become void by law.